Table of Contents

 Note

-Initialization must be completed before using EasyAR-related functions.
+Initialization must be completed before using any EasyAR related functions.

 Additional configurations

-On the Android platform, depending on the system version and the features used, additional configurations and limitations may apply.
+On the Android platform, depending on the OS version and features used, the following configurations and limitations may also require attention.

-If ARCore is used in the project, please refer to its official documentation to complete the relevant configuration of AndroidManifest.xml and build.gradle.
+If ARCore is used in the project, refer to its official documentation to complete the relevant configuration in AndroidManifest.xml and build.gradle.

 System.loadLibrary("arcore_sdk_c");